-We have designed a very special tour offering a week of birding and historical visits in the heart of the Highlands of Scotland, based in the centrally located and attractive Grantown-on-Spey.
+We have designed a very special tour offering a week of birding and historical visits in the heart of the bonny Highlands of Scotland, based in the well-located picturesque town of Grantown-on-Spey.
 A varied and flexible daily program will make this tour appealing to birders with non-birding partners or family.

-The Highlands scenery is the most dramatic in the British Isles: the highest peaks; extensive moorlands; ancient Caledonian pine forest; a stunning coastline of cliffs, inlets, and offshore islands; vast prehistoric peat bogs; and fast-flowing rivers.
-We will target localized and rare specialties such as Eurasian Capercaillie, Black Grouse, Rock and Willow ptarmigan (the British subspecies known as Red Grouse), the endemic Scottish Crossbill, Ring Ouzel, Crested Tit, Horned Grebe, Arctic and Red-throated loons, and raptors such as Eurasian Sparrowhawk, Golden Eagle, Osprey, Red Kite, and White-tailed Eagle.
+The stunning Highlands scenery is the most dramatic in the British Isles: high snow-capped peaks; extensive wild moorlands; ancient Caledonian Pine Forest; a stunning coastline of cliffs and inlets; vast prehistoric peat bogs; and fast-flowing crystal-clear rivers.
+We will target localized and rare specialties such as Eurasian Capercaillie, Black Grouse, Rock and Willow ptarmigan (the British subspecies known as Red Grouse), the endemic Scottish Crossbill, Ring Ouzel, Crested Tit, Horned and Little grebes, Arctic and Red-throated loons, and raptors such as Red Kite, Eurasian Sparrowhawk, and Golden and White-tailed eagles (rare).
 Most of these breed only within the British Isles exclusively in this wild region of Scotland, and we have good chances of seeing them all.

 Atlantic Puffin— Photo: Andrew Whittaker

-There will, of course, be many more widespread species of interest to birders new to European birding: Great Spotted Woodpecker; Tawny Owl; Great, Blue, Coal, and Long-tailed tits; Goldcrest; Eurasian Treecreeper; White-throated Dipper; Red-legged Partridge; Eurasian Jackdaw; Hooded Crow; Rook; Eurasian Siskin; Eurasian Greenfinch; Chaffinch; Eurasian Bullfinch; Yellowhammer; Red Crossbill; Pink-footed Goose; and Common Shelduck.
+There will, of course, be many more widespread species of interest to birders new to European birding: Great Spotted Woodpecker; Tawny Owl; Eurasian Woodcock; Great, Blue, Coal, and Long-tailed tits; Goldcrest; Eurasian Treecreeper; White-throated Dipper; Red-legged Partridge; Eurasian Jackdaw; Hooded Crow; Eurasian Siskin; Eurasian Greenfinch; Chaffinch; Eurasian Bullfinch; Yellowhammer; Linnet; Eurasian Stonechat; Pink-footed Goose; and Common Shelduck.
 Further opportunities exist at exciting coastal sites for migrants, shorebirds, and seabirds such as Atlantic Puffin, European Shag, Razorbill, Northern Fulmar, and Great Skua.

-Easy day excursions covering a wonderful array of classic Scottish Highland scenery of glens, lochs, mountain, moorland, Caledonian forest, spectacular granite cliffs, and sea coast.
+Easy day excursions covering a wonderful array of classic Scottish Highland scenery of glens, lochs, mountain, moorland, Caledonian forest, spectacular granite cliffs, sea coast, and historic sites.